Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * DrainSP effect is nerfed in this mod, I found it too obnoxious.
 Now it reduces your mana by 25% of maximum each time it is applied, not less than zero, instead of zeroing it completely.
 The option to disable it is Rev4ForMergeNerfDrainSp.
 * GM leather now gives skill * 4 elemental resistances.
 That hopefully will make GM actually worth getting.
 ModSettings option to disable: Rev4ForMergeMiscBalanceChanges
 * "of Doom" enchantment now gives five times the bonus it was assigned.
 Hopefully this will sometimes make player consider using it rather than always selling like I did.
 Option to disable as above.
 * "of the Gods" now gives +25 to all stats.
+Option to disable as above.
 * You can remove multilooting "bug".
 To do so, set Rev4ForMergeRemoveMultilooting to 1.
 * Base alchemy skill is boosted to add 2 * skill to potion strength.
 Item/NPC bonuses are still counted * 1.
 This is done to make investing in alchemy skill more useful (mastery alone is useful already).
 To disable, change Rev4ForMergeBoostBaseAlchemySkill to 0.